This post is also available in: 日本語 Русский Français Español Deutsch Nederlands Српски Українська Português Български

 By default the Panel bar is located on the left side of any of your Vivaldi windows.
 To expand and display the Panel or hide it after use:

-- Click the Show Panel button on the left side of the Status Bar.
+- Click the Show Panel button on the left side of the Address Bar.

 - Use the Keyboard Shortcut F4 / ⌥⌘ P.